chazlarson/mediabox/README.md

 # mediabox
 Mediabox is meant to be an all Docker Container based media aggregator stack.

+# ABOUT THIS FORK:
+I'm using [/u/gesis' Google Drive mounting scripts](https://www.reddit.com/r/PlexACD/comments/6bmt9s/a_framework_and_tutorial_for_configuring_your_own/) and some home-grown docker scripts.
+It seems like I should replace that home-grown stuff with something better, so I'm taking a look at this as a starting point.

 Components include:
   * [Couchpotato movie library manager](https://couchpota.to/)
   * [Deluge torrent client (using VPN)](http://deluge-torrent.org/)